nordquip/sousms/doc/mobile/MobileInterfaces/MobileInterfaces.md

 * Failure:
 	* This technically can not fail as it is simply a list filter.
 However, a blank return could be considered by the user as a failure, thus on a blank return a string will be returned reading something like "Your search failed to return results, try another symbol."

+##BuyStock(stockSymbol, numShares, userID)

+Written By Jian Rossi

+###Description
+This procedure will:

+* Verify the user has enough money to buy the stock.
+* Verify the stock is valid.

+	If the above conditions are met, account balance is decremented, account holdings is incremented, and the respective stock shares are added to their portfolio.

+###Input Parameter definitions

+* UserID -- The ID for the user who is buying stock.
+* stockSymbol -- The specific security for which the user is buying stock.
+* numShares -- The number of stocks we are buying for the user.

+###Returns

+* Success:
+	* 'Transaction Approved'

+* Failure:
+	* 'Invalid Stock Symbol'
+	* 'Not enough money to purchase stock'